 Naturally, many of these trucks also found their way into HMV collector and hobbyist's hands.
 No doubt, the vehicles received a big boost in popularity when an M135 six-wheel variant appeared in the first Rambo movie in the early 1980s.
 I owned an M211 at the time, and grew just as tired of hearing it called "a Rambo truck" as many Saint Bernard owners must have grown weary of having their gentle pets called "Cujo" after that infamous film!

 BUY THE RIGHT TRUCK FOR YOU

-An M211 or one of its many variants would be an excellent deuce for an MV enthusiast, as long as one is prepared to live with and care for its special needs in regard to the automatic transmission.
+An M211 or one of its many variants would be an excellent deuce for an historic military vehicle enthusiast, as long as one is prepared to live with and care for its special needs in regard to the automatic transmission.
 This is no more complicated than dealing with the somewhat quirky Kaiser 230 OHC engine in an M715.

 As a personal deuce used mostly for recreation and occasional hauling, or as a complete restoration project, the M211 and the G-749 family are unique, interesting, and very historical trucks.
 Parts availability is very good in the HMV world, and many engine and brake system components can still be found on the shelves of well-stocked truck parts suppliers.
 While there is admittedly more to go wrong--or at least more to service and maintain--on an M211 than on an early model M35, one will probably find that an M211 is more comfortable to drive and perhaps a bit more user-friendly.
 While the M211 doesn't have "Cadillac cup-holders," it does have those cool swing-out headlamp guards.

 *As an Amazon Associate, Military Trader / Military Vehicles earns from qualifying purchases.